antonmi/node_registry/README.md

 # NodeRegistry

-**A simple node registry built on top of the Erlang's :global module**
+**A simple node registry built on top of the Erlang :global module**

 ## Installation